maunope/DifferentiaPressureSensor/BOARD_DESIGN.md

 ![Overall Architecture](overall_arch.png)

+## Hardware & Compatibility

+This project was developed and tested on the following hardware:

+*   **[OLIMEX ESP32-S3-DevKit-LiPo](https://github.com/OLIMEX/ESP32-S3-DevKit-LiPo)**: This board was used for much of the development.
+It features a built-in LiPo battery charger and management circuit, which works seamlessly with the software's battery monitoring capabilities.
+*   **Generic ESP32-S3 Dev-board**: Testing was also performed on a no-brand ESP32-S3 development board.

+The software is designed to be portable and is expected to work on any ESP32-S3 based board with the correct peripheral connections.
+The only feature that is highly dependent on the specific board's hardware implementation is the **battery gauging**, which requires a specific voltage divider circuit on the ADC pin as detailed in the pinout table.

 ### Key Components

 *   **Microcontroller**: ESP32-S3-WROOM-1 module.
 *   **Sensors**:
-    *   BMP280 for atmospheric pressure and temperature.
+    *   I2C BMP280 for atmospheric pressure and temperature.
-    *   Omron D6F-PH for differential pressure.
+    *   I2C Omron D6F-PH for differential pressure.
+The software is written to support the `D6F-PH-0505AD3` (+/- 50 Pa), `D6F-PH-0025AD1` (+/- 250 Pa), and `D6F-PH-5050AD4` (+/- 500 Pa) models, selectable via the `config.ini` file.
-*   **Timekeeping**: DS3231 Real-Time Clock (RTC) with a backup battery.
+*   **Timekeeping**: A generic **DS3231** I2C Real-Time Clock (RTC) module with a backup battery.
-*   **Storage**: MicroSD card slot for data logging.
+*   **Storage**: A **SPI bus** microSD card reader for data logging.
 *   **User Interface**:
-    *   Connector for an I2C OLED display.
+    *   2.42 Inch 128x64 I2C OLED display. (these often come configured for SPI and require some jumper soldering to be repurposed for I2C).
-    *   Connector for a rotary encoder with a push-button.
+    *   A standard 5-pin rotary encoder with a push-button.
 *   **Connectivity**: USB-C for programming, power, and accessing the SD card as a Mass Storage Device.
+*   **Power**: 3.7V LiPo battery with integrated protection circuitry.

+Apart form the Omron differential pressure sensor, all other devices are run of the mill stuff, easy to source from Aliexpress/Amazon and often icluded in esp32/Arudino starter kits.

 ### Power System

-*   **Dual Power Source**: The board can be powered via USB-C or a single-cell (1S) LiPo battery.
-*   **Battery Monitoring**: An onboard voltage divider allows the ESP32-S3's ADC to measure the battery voltage.
-The divider is connected via a MOSFET to prevent battery drain when not measuring.
-*   **Peripheral Power Control**: A dedicated GPIO pin controls the main power rail for the sensors and peripherals, allowing them to be completely powered down during deep sleep.
+All components used in this project are **3.3V devices**.
+It is critical **not to mix 5V and 3.3V logic levels** in the same circuit, as this would damage the components, especially the Omron D6F-PH sensor which is not 5V tolerant.

+The custom PCB design primarily consists of pin headers (I2C, SPI, etc.) to connect these components in their breakout board form.
+The other components on the board are standard passives like resistors, along with BS170 MOSFETs for power control and JST connectors for external hardware.

+The BS170 mosfets can be replaced with pretty much any N channel Mosfet that can be turned on with 3.3V gate voltage, **IRLZ34N** have been tested and work just fine.

 ## Hardware Deep Sleep Implementation